esp8266/Arduino/doc/reference.rst

 should be called before ``::begin()``.
 The size argument should be at least large enough to hold all data received before reading.

-For transmit-only operation, the buffer can be switched off o save RAM by passing mode SERIAL_TX_ONLY to Serial.begin().
+For transmit-only operation, the 256-byte RX buffer can be switched off to save RAM by passing mode SERIAL_TX_ONLY to Serial.begin().
 Other modes are SERIAL_RX_ONLY and SERIAL_FULL (the default).

 Receive is interrupt-driven, but transmit polls and busy-waits.
 Blocking behavior is as follows:
 The ``::write()`` call does not block if the number of bytes fits in the current space available